Henny-D/New-Repo-example/README.md

-# New-Repo-example
-This is my new repo
+ This is what you have to do in the read me